mckays630/depmap/index.md

 1. Aggregate data from depmap.org
 2. Deal with various data format issues
 3. Map cell lines to cancer lineages and sublineages
-4. Capture low-hanging fruit genes with high copy number and (Achilles Crispr) gene dependency scores < 0
+4. Capture low-hanging fruit genes with high copy number and gene dependency (Achilles Crispr) scores < 0
-5. Sanity check filters using ERBB2
+5. Sanity check filters using ERBB2 as a known truth
 6. Compare RNAi and Crispr gene dependency data
 7. Plot copy number vs. gene dependency by lineage
 8. Generate list of candidate genes as a sortable table